-Malawi finished fourth in the COSAFA Under-20 Championships tournament in Botswana in 2011 having not played in the previous two instalments of the competition, and then did not appear again in 2013.
+Malawi finished a credible fourth in the COSAFA Under-20 Championships tournament in Botswana in 2011 having not played in the previous two instalments of the competition, and then did not appear again in 2013.

-The side made it out of their group five years ago, but lost 4-2 to Angola in the semifinals and were then beaten 1-0 by hosts Botswana in the third-place play-off.
+The side last made it out of their group six years ago, but lost 4-2 to Angola in the semifinals and were then beaten 1-0 by hosts Botswana in the third-place play-off.

-Mauritius will seek a much improved showing when they take part in the 2016 COSAFA Under-20 Championships.
+Mauritius will seek to build on a much improved showing when they take part in the 2017 COSAFA Under-20 Championships.

-In Botswana in 2011 the side lost all three of their pool matches, conceding 11 goals and scoring none, and three years ago claimed a single point from three games.
+In Botswana in 2011 the side lost all three of their pool matches, conceding 11 goals and scoring none, and two years later claimed a single point from three games.

 Mozambique are still searching for their first-ever COSAFA Under-20 Championships title having been beaten finalists in 2008.